YU0211/UBI-SSD-Dist/README.md

-# MobileNet-SSD and MobileNetV2-SSD/SSDLite with PyTorch
+# UBI_SSD with PyTorch

-Object Detection with MobileNet-SSD, MobileNetV2-SSD/SSDLite on VOC, BDD100K Datasets.
+Object Detection with SSD on UBI Datasets.

 <!-- ## Results
 1. Detection